dssg/acdhs_housing_public/README.md

 # Reducing Entry Into Homelessness through ML-Informed Rental Assistance

 Repository for a project to prioritize individuals currently facing eviction for rental assistance based on their predicted risk of future homelessness.
 This is an ongoing collaboration between Carnegie Mellon University (CMU) and the Allegheny County Department of Human Services (ACDHS).
-This work began as a project for the Data Science for Social Good Summer Fellowship 2022 at CMU in Pittsburgh (the final code from the DSSG fellowship is available here [[LINK]]).
+This work began as a project for the Data Science for Social Good Summer Fellowship 2022 at CMU in Pittsburgh (the final code from the DSSG fellowship is available [here](https://github.com/dssg/acdhs_housing_public/releases/tag/dssg2022)).

 ## Data